engineeringstores/react-stores-2022/.github/ISSUE_TEMPLATE/feature-request.md

 ## **External Factors:**

-Describe any external requirements that might effect the issue (e.g need to await information from other subcomm).
+Describe any external requirements that might effect the issue (e.g need to await information from other party).

 ## **Related Issues/PRs:**